Lindy Cameron

-Lindy Cameron is a British civil servant and diplomat, serving from April 2024 as British High Commissioner to India.
+Lindy Cameron is a British civil servant and diplomat who will assume office as Permanent Under-Secretary at the Foreign Office on 19 October 2026.
+She previously served from 2024 to 2026 as British High Commissioner to India.
 From 2020 to 2024, she was chief executive officer at the National Cyber Security Centre, and before that, Director-General in the Northern Ireland Office and the Department for International Development.

 Early life and education

 Cameron was born in Belfast.
 Her father was a founding member of the Corrymeela Community Peace and Reconciliation Centre.
 She completed her undergraduate studies at the University of Oxford, where she studied modern history.
 She matriculated to Balliol College in 1991, before starting a course in international relations at Tufts University as a Fulbright scholar.
 After graduating, Cameron joined McKinsey & Company, where she worked as a management consultant until 1998.

 Research and career

 In 1998, Cameron joined the Department for International Development (DFID).
 She was head of the DFID Country Offices in Iraq and Afghanistan.
-She was awarded an Order of the British Empire for her services to Iraq in 2004.
-Cameron was seconded to the Cabinet of the United Kingdom in 2007, where she worked on Trader and Development in Africa.
+She was appointed an Officer of the Order of the British Empire for her services to Iraq in 2004.
+Cameron was seconded to the Cabinet of the United Kingdom in 2007, where she worked on Trade and Development in Africa.
 She moved to the Foreign Office to lead the Helmand Provincial Reconstruction Team.
 After completing a year-long programme at the Royal College of Defence Studies, Cameron returned to DFID in 2011, where she was appointed director of the Middle East.
 She spent two years in this role before being promoted to director general, overseeing a £4 billion budget.
 She then transferred to the Northern Ireland Office as director-general in 2019 for one year.